dlill/DynSysBio2019/Exercises/aufgaben06.tex.md

     * Reason: Integrator algorithms choose their step sizes according to the problem to minimize the numerical integration error
         * Different parameters -> different step sizes -> different errors -> with finite differences this leads to catastrophic errors and your derivs will be just rubbish
     * Idea: Just integrate the derivatives along with the ode itself:
+    * Usually much more efficient, since you can take advantage of sparsity
+    * In DifferentialEquations.jl: `ODELocalSensitivityProblem`

 $$
 \begin{aligned}